Meethe Chawal Recipe | Learn how to make Meethe Chawal for Basant Panchami

 Vasant Panchami is celebrated every year on the fifth day of the bright half of the Hindu lunisolar calendar month of Magha, which typically falls in late January or February.
 The festival commences forty days before the Spring festival HOLI.
 (It is generally winter-like in northern India, and more spring-like in central and western parts of India on Vasant Panchami, which gives credence to the fact that Spring is actually in full bloom 40 days after the Vasant Panchami day).

 Meethe Chawal as it is popularly known in Northern States of India (Uttar Pradesh, Punjab and Haryana) is Basant Panchami special.
 Yellow color that signifies vitality, strength, sunlight and happiness is the color of Basant Panchami.
-Wearing yellow colored clothes and having yellow colored rice dishes is considered auspicious on this day.
+Wearing yellow color clothes and having yellow color rice dishes is considered auspicious on this day.
 People worship Goddess Saraswati, the Goddess of Knowledge, on this auspicious day.
 Namkeen Peele Chawal/ Tahri ( Turmeric Rice Pilaf with seasonal vegetables) is another dish that is popularly prepared on this day.
 Dishes from other states.
 Lemon Rice, Moong Dal Halwa, Rava Kesari (Saffron flavored Semolina Pudding) and many more.
+You can prepare Zafrani Pulao, Gatte Ka Pulao for the occasion.
+Kadhi Chawal is another favourite that you can make on this auspicious occasion.

 Mom always prepared either Meethe Chawal or Tahri during this auspicious day.
 This is my mom’s recipe.
 She used to add jaggery with lots of desi ghee and cooked the rice in milk and water(50:50).
 The nuts are roasted in desi ghee and real flavour of the dish comes from the whole spices(green cardamom, cloves, bay leaf, cinnamon, black peppercorns, saffron) that are added to it.
 Basmati Rice which is one of the best rice quality and has a distinct aroma is traditionally used to prepare the dish.